-A team from the Ministry of Devolution and planning, NEPAD Kenya Secretariat and African Centre for Economic Growth (ACEG) led by the NEPAD Kenya CEO Ms. Lillian Mbogo will be in Naivasha reviewing the 2nd Country Self Assessment Report.
-The assessment is the first stage of Kenya's 2nd Country Review which is currently ongoing.
-The report will hereafter be presented to principal secretaries for further validation.
+A taskforce team from the Ministry of Devolution and planning, NEPAD Kenya Secretariat and African Centre for Economic Growth (ACEG) led by the NEPAD Kenya CEO Ms. Lillian Mbogo validate the Draft 2nd Country Self Assessment Report in Naivasha on 4th November, 2014.

 NEPAD KENYA CEO ON AGRICULTURE